 cheesy end-of-season garden minestrone

 Maybe the evenings are a bit cooler.
 Maybe you just can’t wait for that much-anticipated chill in the air.
 You need soup now.
-This is just the one.
-Not quite as hearty as others.
-But it is an excellent way to use up some of those plentiful garden goodies.
-The name suits it perfectly… Cheesy End-Of-Season Garden Minestrone.
+This Cheesy End-Of-Season Garden Minestrone may be just the one you’re craving.

 cheesy end-of-season garden minestrone